 It is important to start gentle exercises straight away to prevent stiffness.
 You will find pictures and instructions for your exercises below.

-You should not do any heavy lifting or overhead movement for the first 6 weeks.
+You should not lift the arm over shoulder height for 3 weeks or do heavy lifting for 6 weeks.